c5sire/ISAS70course/Presentation.md

   use_dir(file.path("docs", "presentation"))
 ```

-2. Organzing an analysis project - 4
+2. Organizing an analysis project - 4
 ========================================================